 Counter-Strike: Global Offensive offers a myriad of crosshair settings for those of us who try to get an edge by finding just the right thing to put over our opponent’s head before clicking the left mouse button.
-One of the more popular settings is to change the indicator into a single dot so that it covers the least of the screen (including your target) and choosing a bright color to make sure it never blends into the background.
+One of the more popular settings is to change the indicator into a single dot crosshair so that it covers the least of the screen (including your target) and choosing a bright color to make sure it never blends into the background.
 It is one of the most popular crosshair commands in CS:GO.

-There are some great advantages to a crosshair that’s nothing more than a center dot: it allows for incredible accuracy, giving you an edge in long-range fights and making one-taps easier to pull off.
+There are some great advantages to a CS:GO dot crosshair: it allows for incredible accuracy, giving you an edge in long-range fights and making one-taps easier to pull off.
 On the other hand, keep in mind that it will be tougher to get back into the action if you get flashed and it can also make sprays a bit more challenging if you focus too much on the dot itself instead of the spray pattern.
 It is one of the most often used crosshairs for CS:GO and well worth experimenting with if you want to get better in the game.

-If you’d like to research the subject further, keep in mind that “crosshair dot” simply refers to the dot-specific command (which is therefore often applied to other types of reticles as well), and if you’re trying to gather feedback about this specific style, “dot crosshair” is what you’re looking for!
+If you’d like to research the subject further, keep in mind that “CS:GO crosshair dot” simply refers to the dot-specific command (which is therefore often applied to other types of reticles as well), and if you’re trying to gather feedback about this specific style, “CS:GO dot crosshair” is what you’re looking for!

 Each pro player has their own preferences when it comes to CS:GO settings, from resolution and detail down to the crosshair and mouse sensitivity.
 There's no single foolproof solution, or everyone would be using that one!
 You need to play around with various options and figure out which one is the best fit for you.
 The goal of finding the best crosshair is to make sure it actually helps your aim and doesn't distract you from the state of play.